framely/community/docs/guide/pingpong.md

       ![config info](/images/guide/pingpong/config_info.png)
       :::

 7. When you're done configuring, merge your changes to master.
-And then you can deploy your chatbot by clicking the **Deploy** button in **Versions** page.
+And then you can deploy your chatbot by clicking **Deploy** in **Versions** page.

    ::: thumbnail
    ![deploy chatbot](/images/guide/pingpong/deploy_chatbot.png)